Sergio Iacobucci Sergio Iacobucci

 "We need three calls before the prospect gets it."

 If a qualified buyer needs three meetings to understand what you do, you're educating, not selling.
 Most buyers won't sit through that.
 They have six other vendors and 27 touchpoints before a decision (Gartner).
+This should be clicking on the first call, within the first few minutes.

 "It used to work but it's slowing down."